Harwich, Massachusetts: History

-In the summer, the town is host to the Harwich Mariners of the Cape Cod Baseball League.
-The Mariners were the 2008 league champions.
-The team plays at Whitehouse Field.

-Harwich Port is a popular destination in the summer.
-The most popular beach in Harwich Port is Bank Street Beach.
-Harwich has 18 beaches and ponds.
-In recent years Harwich Port has become a popular night life destination during the summer as many new bars and restaurants opened and established restaurants remained popular.

-The Patriot Square Shopping Center in neighboring South Dennis is convenient for residents of North Harwich and West Harwich.
-The plaza contains a Stop & Shop supermarket and other stores around it.
-Supermarkets in Harwich include a Shaw's Star Market on the Harwich Port/West Harwich border and another Stop & Shop in East Harwich.

 Geography

 According to the United States Census Bureau, the town has a total area of 85.8 km2, of which 54.1 km2 is land and 31.7 km2, or 36.97%, is water.
 The seven villages of Harwich are West Harwich, North Harwich, East Harwich, South Harwich, Harwich Center, Harwich Port and Pleasant Lake.
 These are also referred to as the Harwiches.

 Harwich is on the southern side of Cape Cod, just west of the southeastern corner.
 It is bordered by Dennis to the west, Brewster to the north, Orleans to the northeast, Chatham to the east, and Nantucket Sound to the south.
 Harwich is approximately 12 mi east of Barnstable, 28 mi east of the Cape Cod Canal, 35 mi south of Provincetown, and 80 mi southeast of Boston.

 The town shares the largest lake on the Cape, called Long Pond, with the town of Brewster.
 Long Pond serves as a private airport for planes with the ability to land on water.
 The village of Pleasant Lake is at the southwest corner of the lake.
 Numerous other smaller bodies of water dot the town.
 Sand Pond, a public beach and swimming area, is located off Great Western Road in North Harwich.

 The shore is home to several harbors and rivers, including the Herring River, Allens Harbor, Wychmere Harbor, Saquatucket Harbor, and the Andrews River.
 The town is also the home to the Hawksnest State Park, as well as a marina and several beaches, including two on Long Pond.
 There are also many beaches in West Harwich and South Harwich.